 Designs for Health C + Biofizz: Vitamin C 2569 mg (as Ascorbic Acid, Calcium Ascorbate, Magnesium Ascorbate) Quercetin 20 mg Hesperidin 20 mg Rutin 10 mg.
 This one mixes nicely in water and can also be added to a smoothie but tastes quite sweet for many people.
 I personally prefer less of a sweet taste.

 Designs for Health Buffered Vitamin C: Vitamin C (as ascorbic acid) 2000 mg, Calcium (as calcium ascorbate) 80 mg, Magnesium (as magnesium ascorbate) 160 mg, Potassium (as potassium bicarbonate) 200 mg.
 This one doesn’t mix very well in water and can also be added to a smoothie.
 The taste is not very pleasant.

 Zinc, vitamin B6, evening primrose oil and a good copper-free multivitamin are what I use for my clients with pyroluria or for those who score above 15 on the questionnaire:

-- Designs for Health Zinc Challenge: Zinc sulphate monohydrate in a base of distilled water.
+Metagenics Zinc Drink: Zinc sulphate monohydrate in a base of distilled water.
 Each 2 tsp provides Zinc sulfate monohydrate 8 mg.
 Use this for testing your zinc status as described here: Zinc deficiency is common: using liquid zinc status test as an assessment tool

-- Here are a selection of 100 mg Vitamin B6/pyridoxine.
+Here are a selection of 100 mg Vitamin B6/pyridoxine products.
 Use dream recall as a way to monitor if it’s working, plus social anxiety and mood improvements.
 If this doesn’t work you may need to use the activated form in conjunction with or instead of this one (see below)

 Free form amino acids and magnesium